-Actual transactions can provide empirical evidence of market discount rates.
-SFNR can derive implied discount rates (IDRs) by one of two methods.
-First, we might ask a buyer the discount rate they applied to arrive at their acquisition price.
-The advantage to this approach is that it most directly reflects investor behavior regarding the transaction in question.
-Unfortunately, investors are generally reluctant to disclose their actual discount rate for a particular transaction.
+Transactions can provide empirical evidence of market discount rates.
+SFNR can derive implied discount rates (IDRs) in two ways.
+First, we may ask a buyer what discount rate they applied in their valuation.
+This approach most directly reflects investor behavior.
+Unfortunately, investors are disinclined to disclose their actual discount rate for a transaction.
 This is especially true for non-US deals.
 While most investors decline to disclose deal-specific rates, many are willing to opine on geographically specific generic rates, which in some ways can be more useful than deal-specific IDRs.
 More on this in the discussion of our annual investor survey below.

-Second, we can compute the acquisition's projected internal rate of return (IRR) as well as an IDR based on a known sale price and assumptions regarding projected expenses and revenues.
+Second, we can compute a transaction's projected internal rate of return (IRR) as well as an IDR based on the sale price and assumptions regarding projected expenses and revenues.
 In some cases, SFNR has direct experience in the acquisition due diligence for a bidder.
 By virtue of this, we are well-informed regarding the prospective cash flow profile of a property to then derive the IDR.
 However, even under these conditions, we may be limited to our own interpretation of the "correct" set of assumptions for the transactions.
-This is often because investors may share data with the appraiser, while at the same time hold back the assumptions they apply to the data.
+This is often because investors may share data with an appraiser, while at the same time hold back the assumptions they apply to the data.

-Regardless of the method employed, it is important to recognize that the buyer's discount rate is driven by their particular perception of risk, future prices and costs, projected timber yield, and sale of portions of the property, for example.
-There are a number of variables and assumptions to consider when estimating a discount rate.
+Regardless of the method employed, it is important to recognize that the buyer's implied discount rate is driven by their unique perception of risk, future prices and costs, projected timber yield, and sale of portions of the property, for example.
+There are many variables and assumptions to consider when estimating a discount rate.
 When not privy to the buyer's assumptions, it is necessary to estimate them to derive the implied discount rate.